-6.9.3 Annual spend on service or individual orders over £10,000 and up to £50,000
+6.9.3 Annual spend on service or individual orders over £20,000 and up to £100,000

-- (i) At least 3 competitive written quotations or tenders must be obtained unless it is impracticable or impossible (e.g. single supplier) in which case approval from the Principal or the Chief Finance Officer must be obtained using the Single Source Justification Form. - (ii) The tender giving the best overall value should normally be accepted and reasons for not accepting the cheapest should be recorded.
+(i) At least 3 competitive written quotations or tenders must be obtained unless it is impracticable or impossible (e.g. single supplier) in which case approval from the Principal or the Chief Finance Officer must be obtained using the Single Source Justification Form. (ii) The tender giving the best overall value should normally be accepted and reasons for not accepting the cheapest should be recorded.

-6.9.4 Annual spend on service or individual orders over £50,000
+6.9.4 Annual spend on service or individual orders over £100,000

 - (i) At least 3 competitive tenders must be obtained unless it is impracticable or impossible (e.g. single supplier) in which case approval from the Principal (who may wish to consult the Chair of the Governing Body or the Chair of the FRS Committee for advice).
-The circumstances should be noted and a rationale demonstrating value for money given. - (ii) It will be normal practice for sealed tenders to be requested - (iii) Sealed tenders should be opened in the presence of the Clerk or in the Clerk's absence, the Chair or Vice Chair of the Governing Body - (iv) Post tender negotiations will be permitted unless specifically excluded in the tender documents - (v) The tender giving the best overall value should be accepted.
+The circumstances should be noted and a rationale demonstrating value for money given. - (ii) It will be normal practice for sealed tenders to be requested - (iii) Sealed tenders should be opened in the presence of the Director of Governance or nominated deputy. - (iv) Post tender negotiations will be permitted unless specifically excluded in the tender documents - (v) The tender giving the best overall value should be accepted.
 If this is not also the cheapest a clear justification should be recorded. - (vi) Expenditure must not be broken down into smaller parts in order to circumvent these requirements.
-Care must be taken to avoid these thresholds being exceeded through extensions of contracts.
+Care must be taken to avoid these thresholds being exceeded through extensions of contracts. - (vii) The College will observe the tendering procedures set out in the Public Contract Regulations for any procurements that exceed the relevant thresholds.